Harry Houdini: The Master of Escape and Illusion

-Herman Mayer Weiss belonged to Budapest Hungary.
+Herman Mayer Weiss belonged to Budapest, Hungary.
 He migrated to America along with his family.
 He was not well-off and had to put in a long struggle for family upkeep.
 His eldest son, Ehrich Weiss (Later Harry Houdini) had to join him at work at an early age of 9 years.
-The boy possessed natural talents for performing arts.
-Soon he joined a circus as a trapeze artist.
-In 1887 Herman Mayer shifted to New York but work conditions did not change.
-However, the boy took to swimming, boxing and running in his free hours.
-His physic developed accordingly that was to help him in his later career.
-He also had original instincts for magic from childhood.
+The boy possessed natural talents for the performing arts.
+Soon, he joined a circus as a trapeze artist.

 Greatest Escape Artist Harry Houdini

-They also hit Keith East Coast Circuit.
+They also hit the Keith East Coast Circuit.
 To break the monotony he introduced new “jail” escape stunts, which were very successful.
 He was admired by the crowds where ever he went.
 The public called him the “King of Handcuffs”.
 This “Celebrated Police Baffler” (nicknamed) often performed escape stunts by jumping in rivers particularly Charles River, fully chained, and emerging on a surface in minutes with big crowds applauding decade passes.

 The later years saw him in high society lavish theaters.
 His selective approach paid-off well.
 Soon his fame crossed the Atlantic Ocean and Europe’s advanced culture tempted him.
 This inclination disturbed his relations with Beck.
 So he planned to go on his own.